-Window treatments should diffuse light and give the room a feeling of privacy.
-Sheers across the window with drapes hanging on the sides will lend a feeling of elegance.
-See window treatments for home staging.
+Window treatments in a bedroom should diffuse light and impart a feeling of privacy.
+Sheers hung between ceiling to floor draperies will lend a feeling of elegance.

 Don't block a lovely view with heavy window treatments.
 If privacy is not an issue, simply leave them bare.